 As Pinewood continues in its fourth decade of service to area students, its patrons have much in which to take pride.
 Pinewood graduates have been accepted by many Georgia colleges such as Mercer University, Georgia Institute of Technology, University of Georgia, Emory University, and Georgia Southern University, and by out of state schools such as Auburn University, Northwestern University, Harvard University, and Massachusetts Institute of Technology.
 Pinewood has produced a Presidential Scholar, Miss Christie Oh, and has enabled its graduates to become successful in many career fields.
 One original faculty member, Mrs. Paula Bush, remained on the school’s staff until 2013.
 Pinewood’s great successes can be attributed to the indomitable spirit of its staff and patrons and to the school’s emphasis as expressed in the motto which continues to inspire and define Pinewood Christian Academy’s existence – “Faith, Truth, Heritage”.

 In more recent years many new and exciting changes have taken place at Pinewood along with its growth.
 Additional classrooms, an administrative building, a new lunchroom, and most recently a Multi-Purpose Facility have been added.
-Pinewood has introduced Advanced Placement classes in Government, History, English and Chemistry and also added an updated Computer Lab.
+Pinewood has introduced Advanced Placement classes in Government, History, English, Math, and Science and also added an updated Computer Lab.
 A uniform dress code was adopted in 2010 and implemented with the 2011-2012 school year for all students.
 Each year Pinewood hosts Grandparents Day, The Alumni Basketball Game, Faculty & Staff/Student Basketball Game, and a school wide Spring Concert.

-The school library offers students various exciting programs to encourage reading.
-The 100 Book Club, Accelerated Reader Program and Summer Reading.
+The school library offers students various exciting programs to encourage reading: The 100 Book Club, Accelerated Reader Program and Summer Reading.
 The school library is open on Tuesdays from 12 noon until 7 p.m. throughout June and July.
 The Summer Library program is available to 3 year olds through 12th grade.

 All students are involved in weekly chapel services designed for appropriate age groups.